Millburn High School: Athletics

 In 1966, the football team was undefeated and was ranked first in the state.
 In 2002, the Millers finished the season 6-4 and had the team's first winning season since 1973 and the first six-game winning season since 1970.
 In 2006, the Millers finished the regular season 4-4 and qualified for the playoffs for the first time in school history since the playoff system was established in 1973.
 In the North II, Group III state sectional championship, the team came in as the 8th seed, falling to top-ranked Irvington High School 47–14 in the first round of the tournament.

 The field hockey team won the North II, Group III state sectional title in 1979 and 1982.
 For the first time in 36 years, the 2018 Millburn varsity field hockey team won the North II, Group III state section title, before losing in the first round of the Group III Tournament in double overtime against Warren Hills Regional High School.

-The wrestling team won the North II Group II sectional championship in 1987.
-In the 2005–06 season, the team won the Northern Hills Conference Suburban Division title and established the school win record with 18 wins.
-The high school principal, is a former top wrestler from the school, placing first in the wrestling state tournament at the weight class of 157 lbs in 1973.
+The boys' wrestling team won the North II Group II sectional championship in 1987.
+The former high school principal, William Miron, was a former top wrestler from the school, placing first in the wrestling state tournament at the weight class of 157 lbs in 1973.